 ‘I do not find it easy, Ximene.
 It is totally different from riding a pool horse.
 Helios is following Selene instinctively, every twist and turn, as if to let me know he still sees you as his mistress.’
 John was sweating with the effort he was putting into controlling Helios.

-Slowly, he improved.
-Slowly, Helios allowed him to take charge.
+Ximene was quite distracted by watching his progress.
+However slowly, he improved.
+Slowly, Helios was allowing him to take charge.

 Now each time they stopped both horses reared in protest at coming to a halt.
 Helios and Selene, twin horses behaving in an identical way, made their riders also seem incredibly alike.